wp-plugins/leenkme/readme.txt

 Yes, there is now a GUI interface for this in the main leenk.me settings, but if you can still use your own custom URL shortener by using the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 2.1.6 =
+* Fixed search for leenkme users, timing out on sites with large subscriber base

 = 2.1.5 =
 * Added missing translation string to Spanish (es_MX) translation file - Thanks again [Andrew Kurtis](http://webhostinghub.com)